Sussex Hair Clinic

 Many conditions look similar but require different treatments.
 Consultant Trichologist Shuna Hammocks uses digital trichoscopy to examine your scalp at a magnification not available to GPs.
 We diagnose the root cause—whether genetic, autoimmune, or stress-related—to ensure you get the correct treatment plan immediately.

 Yes.
 Hormonal shifts are a primary driver of hair thinning for women.
 Shuna specialises in managing PCOS-related thinning and Menopausal hair loss.
-Our goal is to stabilise the shedding caused by these internal changes and optimize the scalp for regrowth.
+Our goal is to stabilise the shedding caused by these internal changes and optimise the scalp for regrowth.

 Absolutely.
 Our consultation suite at The Anderida Practice in Forest Row is easily accessible for patients from Kent and Surrey.
 We provide evidence-based plans for Male Pattern Baldness to slow the rate of loss and preserve your hair density for longer.